NCERT Solutions For Class 10 Political Science: Power Sharing

 Answer-

-Arguments in favour of power sharing:
+Arguments in favour of power sharing are: A, B, D, F

 Question 7: Consider the following statements about power sharing arrangements in Belgium and Sri Lanka.